nondejus/AwesomeUnityCommunity/README.md

 * [Unity3D PerlinCameraShake](https://github.com/baratgabor/Unity3D-PerlinCameraShake) - Perlin noise based camera shake MonoBehaviour script for Unity3D, ready to attach to a Camera.
 Uses a coroutine-based execution that exits after the job is done.
 Should be relatively performant.
 * [Unity Jobs View Frustum Culling](https://github.com/MPozek/Unity-Jobs-View-Frustum-Culling) - A simple collection of jobs used for view frustum culling
 * [UnityCameraShake](https://github.com/IronWarrior/UnityCameraShake) - Generates pseudo-random camera shake using Perlin noise.
+* [UnitySceneCameraController](https://github.com/XJINE/Unity_SceneCameraController) - Control a camera or any other object like SceneView camera.

 ## Physics <a name="physics"></a>